The world’s largest expedition cruise company Hurtigruten returns to Antarctica with the battery-hybrid powered ships MS Fram and MS Roald Amundsen.

 Both vessels will once again bring passengers to explore the White Continent as of November & December, departing from homeport Punta Arenas (Chile).

 Due to the travel restrictions, the third vessel planned for Antarctica - MS Fridtjof Nansen, will be sailing to the coast of Norway out of Hamburg (Germany).
-She will complement the refurbished MS Otto Sverdrup, as most of her voyages are sold out for 2022-Q1.
+She will complement the refurbished MS Otto Sverdrup/Finnmarken, as most of her voyages are sold out for 2022-Q1.

 Affected passengers have been contacted with rebooking options.